Joy-less/SQLiteSharp/README.md

 ## Background

-This project is based on [SQLite-net](https://github.com/praeclarum/sqlite-net) by Krueger Systems Inc.
+This project was originally based on [SQLite-net](https://github.com/praeclarum/sqlite-net) by Krueger Systems Inc.

-The purpose of SQLiteSharp is to provide improvements to the original library, which is outdated in many ways.
+SQLiteSharp is a complete rewrite of the original, providing a modern experience akin to [MongoDB](https://www.mongodb.com) or [LiteDB](https://github.com/litedb-org/LiteDB) with the power of SQLite.

 ## Example